unum-cloud/ucall/README.md

 ## Why JSON-RPC?

-- Transport independant: UDP, TCP, bring what you want.
+- Transport independent: UDP, TCP, bring what you want.
 - Application layer is optional: use HTTP or not.
 - Unlike REST APIs, there is just one way to pass arguments.